 - With salad or just spinach underneath it.
 Can also serve with regular rice or cauliflower rice (or mix the two!).

 - Burgers cooked in the oven or on the grill

 - If gluten-free or reducing carbohydrates, skip the bun or use something like these.
 Serve with with roasted cauliflower or broccoli, grilled veggies or stir fry veggies.
 Add sweet potatoes if you’re looking for a complex, nutrient dense, carbohydrate source.
 Sprouted bread could be a good option as well.

 * Asses if a snack is needed If you find that you are consistently hungry only a couple hours after your satiating meal, consider the following:

 - Are you drinking enough water?
 Dehydration can make you feel hungry.
 It’s really just a signal confusion (craving water, not food)

 - Are you eating enough at your meals?
-I like the saying, “eat until you’re not hungry” rather than “eat until you’re full.”
 It may be worth playing around with your meal sizes, even if you do feel a little more full than usual.
 Obviously don’t eat to the point of discomfort.

 - Are you eating enough protein and healthy fats with your meals?
 Read more here on why healthy fats are essential.

-- Carrots and one or two guacamole 100 calorie cup(s) (these freeze well)
+- Carrots and one or two individual guacamole or hummus cups (these freeze well)

-- Apple or pear with a handful of almonds (Trader Joes has 200 calorie packs of roasted and unsalted!)
+- Apple or pear with a handful of almonds or 1-2 Tbs nut butter

 - Trader Joes Organic Beef Jerkey